ldwilker10/dsc-phase-1-project-v2-4/README.md

 ### Conclusion/Recommendations for Microsoft

 - When planning the budget, Microsoft should plan for a budget of 160 million for production of their films in order to maximize potential for high net gross earnings.
-- While run times did vary, Microsoft should plan to produce films with a run time between 120-130 minutes.
+- While runtimes did vary, Microsoft should plan to produce films with a runtime between 120-130 minutes.
 - Microsoft should produce movies with the genres of Animation, Adventure, and Sci-Fi.

 ### Repository Structure